Skip to content

 The breakdown makes the headline figure even harder to ignore.
 Sales and purchases alone totalled AED 50.97 billion through 8,940 transactions, a 228.6% increase in value and a 134% rise in volume year-on-year.
 Mortgage transactions reached AED 15.03 billion through 4,578 deals, up 53.4% in value and 48.8% in volume compared to Q1 2025.

 Every single category performed.
 This was not one hot pocket carrying the rest.
-The entire market ran hard across every transaction type at the same time, which is the kind of data point that makes serious investors put down their coffee and pay attention.
+The entire market ran hard across every transaction type simultaneously — the kind of data point that makes serious investors put down their coffee and pay attention.

-For context, Abu Dhabi’s full-year 2025 total hit AED 142 billion, which was already a record at the time.
-Q1 2026 alone is nearly half of that entire annual figure.
+For context, Abu Dhabi's full-year 2025 total hit AED 142 billion, which was already a record at the time.
+Q1 2026 alone represents nearly half of that entire annual figure.

 Which Areas Are Actually Leading